vlarie/EPIC_team5_Project3/README.md

  * “50 year old Caucasian female”

 All of these have more than one example with code available.
-Tier 1 has trained models that should be ready to use without any lengthy training process.
+Tier 1 has trained models that can serve as a starting point to work off of.

 We will demonstrate these with “canned” demos showing a sample image, the result of the processing and transformation.
 As a stretch, if all is going well, we may have live demonstration.
 We will not be wrapping these in applications to allow us to dedicate the most time to machine learning functions.